-To study a copy of the London Underground map at a larger size than the one above, click here (caution, this image from the London Transport web site is very large and takes some time to load).
+To study a copy of the London Underground map at a larger size than the one here, click here (caution, this image from the London Transport web site is large and takes some time to load).

 Regular underground service runs from 0530 to just after midnight.
 The gap in service during the night is bridged by a night bus service.

-Travelcards come in bewildering variety of options.
-These are sample prices current in April, 2014.
+Travelcards come in a bewildering variety of options.
+These are sample prices current in 2016.
 For up to date prices, visit the London Transport web site.